-But here’s what I discovered after leaving the office and working remotely:
+Here’s what I found after leaving the office and working remotely:

 - When there are less distractions, you can focus on what you’re being paid to do, and your skills improve faster.

 - There’s no commute in all kinds of weather.

-- You’re not subject to the latest virus or flu bug floating around the office.
+- You’re not exposed to whatever flu bug might be floating around the office.

-So data entry jobs may not be the highest salaries around, but when you’re able to focus and develop that skill, you’ll be able to leverage it into more lucrative opportunities.
+So even if data entry jobs aren’t the highest salaries around, when you’re able to focus and develop that skill, you’ll be able to leverage it into more lucrative opportunities.

-What to Look for in a Data Entry Job From Home
+What to Look for in Online Data Entry Jobs

 Unfortunately, many of the sites advertising online data entry jobs from home aren’t legitimate.
-Here are some keys to look for to make sure the offer is valid :
+Here’s what you’ll want to look for:

 - Check to see how long the company has been in business, and whether data entry and/or transcription services are their specialty.

 - How well do they spell out the details of the job?
 For instance, what type of data entry would you be performing, and what’s the expected turnaround time.

-- If you see promises of much higher pay, they’re probably not legitimate offers.
+- If they promise much higher pay, they’re probably not legitimate offers.